Bakery counters in Washington DC worth queuing for: levain breads, laminated pastry, regional bakes and the morning ritual.

 Fresh Baguette ★ 4.1

-Fresh Baguette in Washington DC is the Georgetown Wisconsin Avenue French bakery from a Parisian-trained baker, with hand-shaped Tradition baguettes baked at the storefront every morning.
+Fresh Baguette in Washington DC is the Georgetown Wisconsin Avenue French bakery from a Parisian-trained baker, with hand-shaped Tradition baguettes baked.

 Tip: The Tradition baguette is the bake to take home; the pain au chocolat is the second-most-ordered viennoiserie.